 I recently got some Japanese Matcha powder from Heapwell Superfoods and hope to add them to some of my desserts.
 My boyfriend doesn’t like any type of bitterness from his desserts, and he loves red beans.
 So I decided to go online and learn how to make this Matcha Mochi Bread.
 At first, I thought kneading a dough would be very difficult, but after trying it, it is actually quite fun and simple.
 You just need to have some patience and energy during kneading.
 You can even knead the dough with your kids or husbands/boyfriends to add some extra fun.

 The bread is stuffed with mochi and red bean paste filling.
-This adds a sweetness and a chewy texture to the bread.
+This adds sweetness and a chewy texture to the bread.
 While the matcha flavor remains, the red bean paste covers its bitterness.
-As you all know, red bean and matcha is always the best combo for desserts.
+As you all know, red bean and matcha are always the best combos for desserts.

 Where to Get the Red Bean Paste?

 To be honest, you can make the red bean paste by yourself, but I was being lazy, so I decided to buy them in the grocery store.
 I found that there are more selections in Japanese grocery stores, such as Konbiniya or Fujiya.
 Make sure to choose the paste with a more coarse texture to add some bite to your bread.

 For other mochi bread idea, check out Purple Yam Mochi Bread.

 Matcha Mochi Bread